Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 Businesses chose to spend on ads or digital marketing for various reasons.
 In a survey conducted last 2016, the total expenditure of the UK alone in ads spending amounted to 3.7% across different media with the mobile internet subcategory for means of digital marketing topping at 45.4%.
 These numbers mean to show the relevance of digital marketing in one of the market giants.

 The online mobile platform is taking the competition for digital marketers to a higher level.
-Last 2017, a survey on mobile phone internet user penetration shows that 61.2% of people all over the world that currently owns a smartphone and this is even projected to increase to 63.4% when 2019 hits.
+Last 2017, a survey on mobile phone internet user penetration shows that 61.2% of people all over the world currently own a smartphone, and this is even projected to increase to 63.4% when 2019 hits.

 Another review done by Matt Lawson, Director of Marketing at Google showed how mobile phones became a new store and online product guru for consumers before heading out to go and buy the said product.
 Thus it is only logical and wise for businesses to focus on dominating their stand on the most common mean of reaching out to their current and potential customers, which is the mobile phone or devices in general.